RAbraham/mercylog/_sources/intro.md

 Welcome to Mercylog
 ============================

-Mercylog is a relational programming library inspired by Datalog and its inspirations.
+Mercylog is a library in Python for relational programming.

+It is inspired by Datalog and its inspirations.